36. Liberated From Fame and Fortune

 By Xiao Min, China

 I was elected to be a church leader a year ago.
-I knew this commission was God’s kindness and elevation.
+I knew this was God’s kindness and elevation.
 I quietly resolved to pursue the truth in earnest and do my duty well.
 After that, I was busy with the work of the church, and when I ran into difficulties, I leaned on God and looked to Him.
 I also discussed them with co-workers and sought the truth to resolve them.
 After a little while, every aspect of the church’s work started to make headway, and I gave heartfelt thanks to God for His guidance.
 Before long, an election was held for another church leader, and to my surprise Sister Xia was chosen, who had done a duty with me a few years back.
-Sister Xia was a newer leader and her life experience was a little superficial.
+Sister Xia had not believed in God for very long and her life experience was a little superficial.
 When we worked together before, I needed to help her resolve some of the difficulties and issues she encountered.
 I felt that this time around in our work together, I’d definitely be more capable than her.

 Once, I returned home to find a message Sister Xia had left for me, saying there was a group leader at Chengxi Church that couldn’t do practical work and had to be replaced, and that there were some other practical issues that needed immediate resolution.
 She wanted me to go help out.
 Thinking this over, I felt that she really must think I was more capable than her, and since she looked up to me so much, I had to do a good job and not embarrass myself!
 The more I thought about it, the happier I felt.
 When I arrived at the gathering, I discovered that Sister Xia had a detailed understanding of the work, and that her fellowship on the truth was layered and practical.
 I was surprised to see that she’d progressed quite a bit over the last few years.
 I had thought I was more able than her and I’d need to give her a lot of guidance with work, but it looked like she was no less competent than me!
 I was really disgruntled and it looked to me like she was going to take the lead, so I felt I had to let all our brothers and sisters see what I was made of!
 I didn’t dare slack off in the slightest but racked my brains to think of how I could make my fellowship better than hers.
 As a result, my fellowship turned out to be dull as ditchwater, and even I got no enjoyment out of it.
 I felt like I’d lost prestige and felt really down.